What Does Terminated Mean: Everything You Need to Know

 Employers need not provide a reason for terminating an employee in an ‘at-will’ employee agreement.
 ‘At-will’ simply means that the employee can be fired for any reason or no reason at all.
-There are no laws to protect those who are wrongfully or unfairly terminated based on ‘at-will’ contracts unless the terminated employee brings about a wrongful termination lawsuit, which is usually based on discrimination, i.e. age, racial, religious, or gender discrimination.
+There are no laws to protect those who are wrongfully or unfairly terminated based on ‘at-will’ contracts unless the terminated employee brings about a wrongful termination lawsuit, which is usually based on discrimination, i.e. age, race, religious, or gender discrimination.

 Other reasons to bring a wrongful termination suit are due to retaliation or payback on the part of the employer (i.e. whistleblowing) or the refusal to commit an illegal act on the part of the employer.
 Such dismissal is also illegal on the part of the employer if the company doesn’t follow its own termination procedures.
 If the employee does in fact bring a wrongful termination lawsuit against an employer, and subsequently wins the case, he or she may either receive monetary compensation for being wrongfully dismissed or may in fact be reinstated back into the company.
 Moreover, the employer may also be charged punitive damages for wrongfully terminating the employee.

 After an employee is terminated involuntarily, he can file for unemployment.
 Unemployment, however, is not automatically given to the former employee; it is rather a process in which the terminated employee must submit an application and speak to an unemployment representative regarding the facts and circumstances of the termination.
 However, if the termination, while involuntary, is due to lay-offs, then the employee will likely be provided with a severance pay package in which 2-12 months of pay is awarded to the employee, depending on the company, position, annual income, and length of time with the company.

 If you need help determining whether or not you were wrongfully terminated, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.